JasonRenBang/Develop-Automated-Testing-Solutions-for-Machine-Learning-Models/README.md

 # Develop-Automated-Testing-Solutions-for-Machine-Learning-Models

-How to run the project:
+How to run the project demoPrototype.py:

 1. Set up a virtual environment: python -m venv openai-env
 2. Activate the virtual environment: